 Of course the mantis does need plenty of space and enough prey items such as flies, because when food is running low these mantids will also turn on each other.
 The individuals also need to be of the same size, you cannot combine animals that differ too much in instar.
 Keeping a large group of Ghost mantids in a big enclosure can be a beautiful sight.
 Keep in mind: the risk of cannibalism is very small, but the risk still exists.

 Breeding Phyllocrania paradoxa

-This species can be allowed to breed by most insect enthousiasts because it’s not a very difficult species to keep.
+This species can be made to breed by most insect enthousiasts because it’s not a very difficult species to keep.
 You need to focus on good environmental conditions, then they will sort out the rest.

 First you need to find a male and a female of around the same age.
 It’s easy to spot the differences in males and females, especially as they get older.
 The females of this species are slightly larger and broader than the males.
-Already in the nymph instars you can see this difference.
+Already in the older nymph instars you can see this difference.
 The sex difference can also be spotted when looking at the antennae; the base of the antennae of the male is wider and antennae are also longer in lenght.
 From around L4 (fourth instar) a keen eye can distinqish the sexes easily.

 Approximately 2 to 4 weeks after the last molt, a mating attempt should be made.
 Make sure that the female is well fed before introducing the male.
 When you group house these mantids, you don’t need to do anything to ensure mating.
-The mantids will mate when the time is right, and usually you will not even see this happening because it is a night.
+The mantids will mate when the time is right, and usually you will not even see this happening because it is happens at night.
 Mating can take several hours and it only very rarely happens that the male will be cannabalized by the female.